 Kudzu in east Asia

-I walked around North Nakagusuku village in Okinawa Oct.
-2007 and found small group of Montana but could not find Labota.
-It seemed that they didn't have overwhelming fertility like the case in Hond island.
+I walked around North Nakagusuku village in Okinawa in October 2007 and found a small group of Pueraria montana, but I could not find Pueraria lobata.
+It seemed that the Pueraria montana in Okinawa did not have the same overwhelming fertility as the ones on the main island.

 kudzu seeds in winter at